What you should know about international transfers

 In their daily activities, EU institutions and bodies may need to transfer personal data to recipients outside the European Union; these activities can include dealings with foreign public entities (for anti-fraud or competition investigations, for example), the outsourcing of services to external providers located outside the EU and/or processing the data outside the EU (e.g. cloud computing, web-services), or when arranging staff work trips to non-EU countries.

-Transfers of personal data (or personal information) from institutions and bodies of the European Union (EU) to countries that are not members of the European Economic Area (EEA), i.e EU Member States plus Norway, Iceland and Lichtenstein are regulated under Article 9 of the Regulation (EC) n° 45/2001 (Regulation 45/2001), which is similar in many respects to the data protection Directive (EC) 95/46 (the Directive) (1).
+Transfers of personal data (or personal information) from institutions and bodies of the European Union (EU) to countries that are not members of the European Economic Area (EEA), i.e EU Member States plus Norway, Iceland and Lichtenstein are regulated under Chapter V of Regulation EU 2018/1725.

-According to Regulation 45/2001, international transfers may take place when there is an adequate level of protection to the fundamental right of individuals (data subjects) to data protection.
+According to Regulation EU 2018/1725, international transfers may take place when there is an adequate level of protection to the fundamental right of individuals (data subjects) to data protection.
 Adequacy assessments may be carried out by those wishing to transfer data outside the EEA themselves, or by the European Commission.
 The Commission has determined that several countries ensure an adequate level of protection by reason of their domestic law or of the international commitments they have entered into.
-Transfers to US organisations that signed up to the Safe Harbor scheme were considered adequate pursuant to the European Commission Decision 2000/520/EC of 20 July 2000; however this adequacy decision was invalidated by the Court of Justice of the EU on 6 October 2015 (2) and as a result transfers to the U.S. can no longer take place on that basis.
-On 2 February 2016, the European Commission and the United States agreed on a new framework for transatlantic data transfers: "the EU-U.S. Privacy Shield", replacing the Safe Harbor scheme, which should lead to the adoption of a new adequacy decision by the European Commission for transfers to U.S. organisations subscribing to the Privacy Shield.
-The European Commission officially adopted the adequacy Decision on 12 July 2016.
+Transfers to US organisations that signed up to the Safe Harbor scheme were considered adequate pursuant to the European Commission Decision 2000/520/EC of 20 July 2000; however this adequacy decision was invalidated by the Court of Justice of the EU on 6 October 2015 (1) and as a result transfers to the U.S. can no longer take place on that basis.
+On 2 February 2016, the European Commission and the United States agreed on a new framework for transatlantic data transfers: "the EU-U.S. Privacy Shield", replacing the Safe Harbor scheme, which has led to the adoption of a new adequacy decision by the European Commission, officially adopted on 12 July 2016, for transfers to U.S. organisations subscribing to the Privacy Shield.

 In the absence of an adequacy decision, personal data may still be transferred by an EU institution to a non-EEA country under certain conditions:

-Lawfulness - The collection, storage and use (processing) of personal information by any organisation must be compliant with data protection legislation (the Regulation or the Directive).
-Furthermore, any transfer of such data must also have a proper legal basis (for EU institutions, this is the Regulation) and be consistent with the original purpose of the processing.
+Lawfulness - The collection, storage and use (processing) of personal information by any organisation must be compliant with data protection legislation.
+Furthermore, any transfer of such data must also have a proper legal basis (for EU institutions, this is Regulation EU 2018/1725) and be consistent with the original purpose of the processing.

 Data quality - Organisations wishing to transfer data outside the EEA must respect the principles of purpose limitation (i.e. data should be transferred for a specific purpose and subsequently used only insofar as this is not incompatible with the purpose of the transfer), data minimisation and ensure the accuracy of the data transferred and time limits for retaining the data.